cnr-ibba/SMARTER-database/docs/data-import.rst

     Credits: `Illumina technical notes`_

-In this example A/T is ambiguous even if is composed by A and T. The first couple taken is unambiguous so we can say that this example SNP is in BOTTOM orientation.
+In this example A/T is ambiguous even if is composed by A and T. The first couple taken (T/C) is unambiguous so we can say that this example SNP is in BOTTOM orientation.
-SMARTER genotypes are converted into illumina TOP: this means that if a SNP is already in TOP coding will be used as it is, but all the other cases need to be converted into illumina TOP.
+SMARTER genotypes are converted into Illumina TOP: this means that if a SNP is already in TOP coding will be used as it is, but all the other cases need to be converted into illumina TOP.
 The following is an example of coding conversion for ``DU186191_327.1`` SNP: